-Join GoTrekking Africa's Drakensberg mountain guides on a hiking tour & explore the dramatic Drakensberg mountain range.
+Join GoTrekking Africa's Drakensberg mountain guides on a hiking tour or trek & explore the dramatic Drakensberg mountain range.
 Spectacular views are constant, there is never a moment when the massive basalt walls, cliffs, peaks & pinnacles that tower over the coastal lowlands of Kwa-Zulu Natal aren’t visible.
-Spend the days backpacking through The uKhahlamba Drakensberg Park, explore the high altitude wetlands, hike across pristine Drakensberg streams & spend your evenings gazing at the stars glittering above you.
+Spend the days trekking through The uKhahlamba Drakensberg Park, explore the high altitude wetlands, hike across pristine Drakensberg streams & spend your evenings gazing at the stars glittering above you.

 This is a wilderness area of untouched beauty where the magnitude of the vista is breathtaking.
-The Drakensberg separates the mountain Kingdom of Lesotho from South Africa, walking on the escarpment you see the best of both.
+The Drakensberg separates the mountain Kingdom of Lesotho from South Africa, walkingor trekking on the escarpment you see the best of both.
 It was granted Cultural & Natural UNESCO World Heritage Status in 2000 for the unique environmental diversity & priceless legacy of Rock Art preserved in sandstone rock shelters which offer us a glimpse into the enigmatic lives & rituals the San people who once lived in these mountains.

 TREKKING IN THE DRAKENSBERG MOUNTAINS